-Certified Assembly Programming (CAP) [32] is a logic-based approach for carrying out general program verification inside a rich mechanized metalogic (such as the one provided by Coq).
+Certified assembly programming.
+CAP32 is a logic-based approach for carrying out general program verification inside a rich mechanized metalogic (such as the one provided by Coq).
 Like Hoare logic, a CAP program consists of assembly code annotated with pre- and post-conditions and program invariants.
 Unlike traditional Hoare-style verification, all CAP language constructs (such as assembly instruction sets), program assertions, inference rules, operational semantics, and soundness proofs are implemented inside the mechanized metalogic.
-This design makes it possible to build a complete certified software package with formal dependability-claim and machine-checkable proofs.
+This design makes it possible to build a complete certified software package with formal dependability-claim and machinecheckable proofs.
 With help from a proof assistant, programmers are able to combine manually developed proof scripts with automated proof tactics and theorem provers, allowing CAP to support verification of even undecidable program properties.

-CAP marries type-based FPCC with Hoare-style program verification, leading to a great synergy in terms of modularity and expressiveness.
-Hoare logic is well-known for its limited support for higher-order features; most Hoare systems do not even support verification of simple type-safety properties.
+CAP marries type-based FPCC with Hoare-style program verification, leading to great synergy in terms of modularity and expressiveness.
+Hoare logic is well known for its limited support Machinecheckable proofs are necessary for allowing third parties to quickly establish that a software system indeed satisfies a desirable dependability claim. for higher-order features; most Hoare systems do not even support verification of simple type-safety properties.
 However, both shortcomings are easily overcome in type-based approaches.
-Subsequent work on CAP over the past five years developed new specialized program logics for reasoning about such low-level constructs as embedded code pointers [24], stack-based control abstractions [10], self-modifying code [3], and garbage collectors [21].
+Subsequent work on CAP over the past five years developed new specialized program logics for reasoning about such low-level constructs as embedded code pointers,24 stack-based control abstractions,10 self-modifying code,3 and garbage collectors.21

 Under type-based FPCC, function returns and exception handlers are often treated as first-class functions, as in continuation-passing style (CPS), even though they have more limited scope than general first-class continuations.
 For functional programmers, CPS-based code is conceptually simple but requires complex higher-order reasoning of explicit code pointers (and closures).
-For example, if a function needs to jump to a return address (treated as continuation), the function must assert that the return address is indeed a valid code pointer to jump to .
+For example, if a function needs to jump to a return address (treated as continuation), the function must assert that the return address is indeed a valid code pointer to jump to.
 But the function does not know exactly what the return address will be, so it must abstract over properties of all possible return addresses, something difficult to do in first-order logic.

-In the work on stack-based control abstraction [10], my colleagues and I showed that return addresses (or exception handlers) are much more disciplined than general first-class code pointers; a return address is always associated with some logical control stack, the validity of which can be established statically; a function can cut to any return address if it establishes the validity of its associated logical control stack.
+In our work on stack-based control abstraction,10 my colleagues and I showed that return addresses (or exception handlers) are much more disciplined than general first-class code pointers; a return address is always associated with some logical control stack, the validity of which can be established statically; a function can cut to any return address if it establishes the validity of its associated logical control stack.
 Such safe cutting to any return address allows programmers to certify the implementation of sophisticated stack operations (such as setjmp/longjmp, weak continuations, general stack cutting, and context switches) without resorting to CPS-based reasoning.
 For example, when programmers certify the body of a function, they do not need to treat its return address as a code pointer; all they need is to make sure that at the return, the control is transferred to the original return address.
 It is the caller's responsibility to set up a safe return address or valid code pointer; this is much easier because a caller often knows the return address that must be used.